garethjmsaunders/digital-code-style-guide/css.md

 ### Use a hyphen (-) to separate words

 Use a hyphen (`-`) to separate words, e.g. `external-stylesheet.css`.
-This makes filenames easier to read than `externalstylsheetalloneword.css`.
+This makes filenames easier to read than `externalstylesheet.css`.

-### Underscores (_) for Sass files
+### Underscores (_) for Sass files only

-Underscores (`_`) may be used only for naming Sass or Less partial files.
+Underscores (`_`) may be used only for naming Sass (or Less) partial files.

 ## 2.5 Link to external CSS files

-All CSS files SHOULD be referenced externally because it enables caching control and makes the HTML smaller.
+All CSS files SHOULD be referenced externally, because it enables caching control and makes the HTML smaller.

 ### Link